AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 You may also want to have a look at [:page_facing_up:Flow Dropoff](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/determining_max_volumetric_flow_rate.md#flow-dropoff).

 # Accelerations
-**These accelerations are tuned for my personal V2 with input shaper.**
+These accelerations are tuned with my personal V2.
+As always, your results may vary.

 ![](Images/AccelControls.png)

 ## Without Input Shaper
-### **:warning: You must reduce these accelerations if you aren't using input shaper, or for most other printer types.**

-You may get skipping otherwise (or just very violent toolhead movements).

-For CoreXY, maybe around 4-5k max.
+Choose a profile fom a "No Input Shaper" folder.

 ## With Input Shaper
+Choose a profile fom an "Input Shaper" folder.

-Set all of the **non-travel*** accelerations to the max recommended acceleration for your shaper type and below (from the upper right area of your ADXL graph).
+Find the max recommended acceleration from the upper right area of your resonance graph.

+If any of the profile's accelerations (*excluding* travel acceleration*) exceed your maximum, lower them down to that maximum value.

+- \*Travels can usually **exceed** the max if you wish.
+See [:page_facing_up:here](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/determining_max_speeds_accels.md) to determine your max travel accels.

+    - The max is the approximate point where excessive rounding/smoothing may occur, NOT your absolute maximum movement acceleration.

-- I would still personally recommend keeping low accelerations for things like perimeters.
-Your IS tune can drift over time with belt tensions and ringing can start to come back.
-I've also had some bulging issues when pushing perim accels.
+I would still personally recommend keeping low accelerations for things like perimeters.
+Your IS tune can drift over time with belt tensions.
+I've also had some bulging issues when pushing perimeter accelerations.
 Set it and forget it.

-\* Travels can usually **exceed** the max recommended value if you wish.
-See [:page_facing_up:here](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/determining_max_speeds_accels.md) to determine your max travel accels.
-- The max recommended acceleration from input shaper tuning is actually the point where **excessive rounding/smoothing may occur, NOT your absolute maximum movement acceleration.**

 # Extrusion Multiplier
 ### :warning: **The extrusion multiplier (EM) is tuned for my particular filament brand/batch.
 You will have to tune yours for your particular filament.**